-The sky chart at the top of this post shows the waning crescent moon and Jupiter at dawn on Friday, October 17.
 At present, Jupiter shines near the border of the zodiacal constellations Cancer and Leo.
-If you get before dawn, you can see Leo’s brightest star, Regulus, beneath the moon and Jupiter.
+If you’re up before the sun, you can also see Leo’s brightest star, Regulus, beneath the moon and Jupiter.

 As seen from Earth, the moon looks much larger than Jupiter.
 But Jupiter is actually much larger than our moon.
 The moon only appears bigger, because it’s so much closer to us.
 Astronomers often list distances of solar system objects in astronomical units.
 The astronomical unit equals the sun-Earth distance, a measure of about 150,000,000 kilometers (93,000,000 miles) or 8.3 light-minutes.
 This evening, the moon is about 1/400 of an astronomical unit away.
 Meanwhile, Jupiter resides more than 5.6 astronomical units from Earth.
 That places Jupiter over 2,000 times farther away than tonight’s moon.